camillecoding/Climate_Change_Predictions/README.md

 ### :gear: Website Development

-The website "Where Do We Stand" is still in progress and not published yet.
-However, development of our website began on nicepage, a website builder software.
+The website "Where Do We Stand" was made with the help of templates provided by BootStrapMade, a website builder software.
 We chose this platform because of its clean designs and it allows us to be creative yet efficient with our time and resources.

 ### :gear: Google Slides Presentation